hashicorp/vault/website/source/docs/audit/index.html.md

 ## Sensitive Information

 The audit logs contain the full request and response objects for every interaction with Vault.
+The request and response can be matched utilizing a unique identifier assigned to each request.
 The data in the request and the data in the response (including secrets and authentication tokens) will be hashed with a salt using HMAC-SHA256.

 The purpose of the hash is so that secrets aren't in plaintext within your audit logs.
 However, you're still able to check the value of secrets by